Philosophical first principles

 2. Embed - Each memory is encoded as a dense vector embedding and stored in a local vector memory store.
 Representing memories as embeddings rather than discrete facts enables semantic retrieval and proximity-based refresh.

 3. Decay - Every memory has a strength value that decays over time at a rate determined by its type.
 Modes decay fastest.
 Preferences decay at a moderate rate.
 Facts decay slowly.
-When a new signal arrives that is semantically related to an existing memory, the decay clock on that memory - and on nearby memories in the embedding space - is reset, with the refresh effect attenuating by semantic distance.
+When a new signal arrives that is semantically related to an existing memory, the decay clock on that memory (and those nearby in the embedding space) is reset, with the refresh effect attenuating by semantic distance.

 4. Retrieve - At inference time, the current prompt is encoded and used to query the memory store for the most semantically relevant, non-decayed memories.
-This is a standard RAG (retrieval-augmented generation) pattern: the retrieved memories are injected into the prompt context before generation.
+This is a standard RAG (retrieval-augmented generation) pattern.
+The retrieved memories are then injected into the prompt context before generation.

 5. Augment - The LLM generates a response with the retrieved memories included in its context.
 No special fine-tuning or model modification is required.
-The personalization lives entirely in the memory pipeline, not in the model weights.
+The personalization lives entirely in the memory pipeline rather than the model weights.

 The result is a system that gets more useful the more you use it, forgets what’s no longer relevant and never requires you to manage it explicitly.
 Future posts will walk through the implementation of each step in detail.